Skip to main content

 6. File the Beneficial Ownership Information Report

 Within 90 days of formation, most new LLCs must file a Beneficial Ownership Information (BOI) Report.
-The BOI Report is a new federal requirement meant to fight scams and money laundering.
+The BOI Report is a new federal filing meant to fight scams and money laundering.
 The report discloses identifying information about your company applicant and all beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 You can file this report for free through the FinCEN.gov website.
 Or, we can file for you.

 7. Open a Bank Account